community-garden/pergola-fullstack/scripts/README.md

 # Scripts

-This directory contains scripts for working with the Our-Garden monorepo and should be run as npm scripts from the root directory.
+This directory contains scripts for working with the Pergola monorepo and should be run as npm scripts from the root directory.
 For example

 ```
-npm run start
+yarn run start
 ```

 - `start-dev.js` - starts the GraphQL API and web-react servers